There are countless techniques and tools to make your image stand out but few have become as popular as the Orton Effect.

 Michael Orton originally created the effect to imitate watercolor paintings.
 Since this was before the digital era it was done by sandwiching two or three transparencies of the same composition where one slide is in focus and overexposed and the second and/or third is out of focus and overexposed.

-Today the effect is easily made in a software such as Adobe Photoshop, which is what this article will focus on.
+Today the effect is easily made in a software such as Adobe Photoshop, which is what we’ll focus on in this article.
 There are many ways to achieve this effect but most lead to similar results.

-Let’s look at a few methods to add the Orton Effect:
+Let’s look at two effective methods to add the Orton Effect:

-Begin with opening your image in Adobe Photoshop and do the adjustments you feel is necessary before adding the effect.
+Begin with opening your image in Adobe Photoshop and apply the adjustments you feel is necessary before adding the effect.
 Once the image is ready, create a merged layer (⌘ + Shift + M) and duplicate it (⌘ + J).
+We’re going to need both layers for this method.

-Now, with the top layer selected (this should be the duplicate layer), go to Filter -> Blur -> Gaussian Blur.
+Select the top layer (this should be the duplicate layer), go to Filter -> Blur -> Gaussian Blur.

-Now, reduce the opacity of the layer to 0.
-This makes the layer invisible.
-Since our eyes are still going a bit crazy after watching the massive color and contrast bomb, look elsewhere for a minute until your eyes have adjusted back to normal.
+Now, make the layer invisible by reducing its opacity to 0.
+Since our eyes are still going a bit crazy after watching the massive color and contrast bomb, look away from the monitor for a minute for your eyes to re-adjust.

 Once your eyes are back to normal, gradually increase the opacity until you’re satisfied with the look.
 I tend to leave it somewhere between 8-12 percent.